alphagov/govuk-developer-docs/source/manual/howto-ssh-to-machines-in-aws.html.md

 class" (backend, frontend, ...), and the list of instances belonging to these classes is accessible via `govuk_node_list`.

+# When you don't know the hostname or IP address

 1. SSH with agent forwarding to the jumpbox:

         ssh -A friendlygiraffe@jumpbox.blue.integration.govuk.digital